360macky/case-studies/site/posts/dreamify.md

 The UI is built with Tailwind CSS.
 Components like the Buttons, Inputs, Modals and Progress Bar are developed with [Shadcn/ui](https://ui.shadcn.com/docs), a collection of re-usable components built using [Radix UI](https://www.radix-ui.com/).

+The UI is designed to be accessible.

+It follows a color palette of slate and blue colors from Tailwind CSS.

 ### Building the API

 The API is built with Next.js API Routes.
 It uses the Replicate API to run the model.